"Donkey Basketball", A Cruel Tradition, stopped with your help!

 - - It empowers students to make positive decisions and improve their communities around them

 There is a strong link between cruelty to animals and violence in the family.
 Teaching students to have empathy for other beings is essential to raising kind, compassionate citizens.

-Art for Animals Sake (AFAS) collaborates with Avalon Glassworks to raise awareness for black cat adoption
+Art for Animals Sake (AFAS) collaborated with Avalon Glassworks and Wallflower Custom Framing, Seattle, to raise awareness for black cat adoption

-Sales of artwork and proceeds from Avalon Glassworks’ special edition “Black Cat Paperweights” will benefit Art for Animals’ Sake (AFAS).
+Sales of artwork and proceeds from Avalon Glassworks’ special edition “Black Cat Paperweights” benefitted Art for Animals’ Sake (AFAS).

 Limited edition Black Cat Paperweights from Avalon Glassworks

 Read a portrait of this collaboration in an article that ran in several media outlets.

 "Among the Animals"

 "While animal advocacy comes in many forms ranging from direct rescue, sheltering, protesting or working toward legislation, using art to help people connect with animals opens up another avenue to share the reasons we must protect animals. "